rydmel/rydmel.github.io/index.md

 ## Interests

-{% include image.html url="/images/NBA Draft 2018.png" caption="Interview on the Chicago Bulls future at the 2018 NBA Draft in NYC" width=400 align="left" %}
+{% include image.html url="/images/NBA Draft 2018.png" caption="Interview on the Chicago Bulls future at the 2018 NBA Draft in NYC" width=400 align="center" %}

 <p align="justify" style="max-width:600px">
 In my free time, I enjoy Chess, Poker, and jamming on bass guitar.
 I also enjoy watching the NBA and NFL, and am an avid Chicago Bulls and Chicago Bears fan.